What is Forward head posture?

 - Negative behavioural affects among children

-Due to the high prevalence of smartphones, sedentary lifestyles and office jobs, new studies and health risks associated with forward head posture is actively being researched by many physicians and researchers.
-For example, Dr Christ Centeno, M.D cited a study in his article showing that the loss of the normal cervical curve (forward head posture) leads to reduced blood flow to the brain.
+Due to the high prevalence of smartphones, sedentary lifestyles and office jobs, new and "never-thought-before" health risks associated with forward head posture are being studied and surfaced everyday.
+For example, a study was cited in Dr Christ Centeno's article suggesting an association between the loss of normal cervical curve (FHP) and reduced blood flow to the brain!

-Forward head postures (or any other misalignments of the spine for that matter) are still not considered as a health crisis due to their chronicity in its development and the perceived insignificance of its symptoms.
-Having general tightness of the upper body, muscular knots in the shoulder region(s) or having headaches are largely overlooked, ignored or even written off as “normal”, without knowing that these symptoms may be early signs of forward head posture.
-How many times have you popped an over-the-counter pain killer for headaches without giving any thought?
+AUTHOR'S NOTE: Forward head posture (or any other misalignments of the spine for that matter) is still not considered as a health crisis due to their chronicity in its development and the perceived insignificance of its symptoms.
+Having general tightness of the upper body, muscular knots in the shoulder region(s) or having headaches are largely overlooked, ignored or even written off as “normal”.
+Popping a Panadol never hurt anybody, right?
+Read: Truths & Myths about Degeneration, this will give you more ideas on why FHP is much more than just poor posture and neck pain.

 How to correct Forward Head Posture

-Chiropractors understand that a preventative approach towards health is much more efficient than being reactive.
+A preventative approach towards health is much more efficient than being reactive.
 In most cases, dysfunction or disharmony of bodily systems begin long before the symptoms start to surface.
-Prolonged forward head postures will result in premature degenerative disc disease and degenerative joint disease of the spine, and they are largely irreversible (except some cases of disc degeneration).
-That’s why correcting the underlying problems of forward head posture is important, rather than masking its symptoms.
+Prolonged forward head postures will result in premature degenerative disc disease and degenerative joint disease of the spine.
+Most degenerative changes of the spine are irreversible and due their irreversibility in nature, correcting the underlying problems of FHP is important than to simply mask its symptoms.

-Forward head postures can vary vastly among affected individuals - the degree of the misalignment, severity of degeneration, and the presence of pre-existing spinal conditions.
+Forward head postures can vary vastly among individuals - the degree of the misalignment, severity of degeneration, and the presence of pre-existing spinal conditions.
 Therefore if you wish to correct your forward head posture, consulting a chiropractor would be your best bet.
-However, one thing that all forward head postures have in common is their direction of the misalignment - forward.
+However, one thing that all forward head postures have in common is their direction of the misalignment.
+Everyone misaligns forward not sideways or backwards!
+Thanks(?) to this, there are numerous equipments and home exercises you can do to counteract general forward head posture syndromes.
+Below are some good examples:

 Do you work in a desk-bound environment?